NicholasClark/TIRTLtools/reference/plot_num_partners.md

-# Stacked bar plot of the fraction of single-chains with different numbers of partners for each sample
+# Stacked bar plot of the fraction of alpha/beta chains with different numbers of partners

 **\[experimental\]** `plot_num_partners()` creates bar plots for alpha and beta chains showing how many partners they are paired with by the